-Prevalence and Risk Factor of Occupational Contact Dermatitis in Healthcare Worker
+Prevalence and Risk Factors of Occupational Contact Dermatitis in Healthcare Workers

 Muljani Enggalhardjo, Alan Dwi Setiawan, Putra Niko Laksamana Oceano Christianto